syamtirumalla/Resume_Checker_Agent/README.md

 ---

 ### License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available for everyone

-Here is a comprehensive `README.md` file tailored for your GitHub repository.
-It organizes the technical components of your **Resume Checker Agent** into a professional structure suitable for a portfolio project.

----